gorodion/Candy-Shop/README.md

 # Candy-Shop
 Rest-api for handling delivery requests.
-Written on Flask
+Written on Flask with MySQL database connection
 # Instruction
 In bash shell run the following commands:
 ```